-Minnesota Housing created the Rehabilitation Loan Program (the "Program") to complement loan programs available in the private sector by filling the financial gap that exists between low-income homeowners able to secure home improvement financing in the private sector and those homeowners unable to do so.
+The Emergency and Accessibility Loan Program (ELP) (the "Program") is a part of the Rehabilitation Loan Program (RLP).
+Minnesota Housing created RLP and the Program to complement loan programs available in the private sector, and to fill the financial gap that exists between low-income homeowners able to secure home improvement financing in the private sector and those homeowners unable to do so.

-1.02 Mission Statement
+Mission Statement